tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * The slides for this lesson can be viewed on Google Drive here: [Lesson 5.1 Slides](https://docs.google.com/presentation/d/1XJkEUoD9EWjjfhayPkDErPAUBQdRJXXAFF_28WnHCyw/edit?usp=sharing).

-* To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, select "Download as," and then choose "PDF document."
+* To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, selecting "Download as," and then choosing "PDF document."
 Then, add the PDF file to your class repository along with other necessary files.
-You can view instructions for this [here](https://docs.google.com/document/d/14MiAunWj30hu-pYLGDz9JOM5XbGjunn1hZ6iyym4w2w/edit).
+You can view instructions for this [here](https://docs.google.com/document/d/1XM90c4s9XjwZHjdUlwEMcv2iXcO_yRGx5p2iLZ3BGNI/edit?usp=sharing).

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and select "Make a copy...".